From the time they’re born, kids learn about their environments and the world around them through sensory play.

 10 Sensory Activities for Infants

-Overview: A hanging mobile over a child’s crib isn’t just for decoration, it provides an early source of visual stimulation and sensory play that helps your infant develop vision skills.
+Overview: A hanging mobile over a baby’s crib isn’t just for decoration, it provides an early source of visual stimulation and sensory play that helps your infant develop vision skills.

 Why it Works: Infants in the crib need visual stimulation to develop vision skills – they need something interesting to look at.
 A hanging mobile provides a bit of color, motion and reflection in their environment that stimulates the eyes and mind.
 Parents and child care providers should replace the hanging mobile every few months and play with the baby by touching or moving the mobile to capture their attention.